Susana465/camkii_thesis/30-methods.md

 CaM only binds at high affinity to CaMKII, skipping binding at "initially bound", closed CaMKII.
 Can CaM bind if CaMKII is closed? - what do studies say.
+CaM can bind to CaMKII even if the former is not fully saturated with calcium, but not in our model.

 #### States of CaMKII
 CaMKII functions are controlled through phosphorylation at multiple sites, and molecules localization within cells is directed by interactions with specific binding proteins.